dominiek/shoal/README.md

 * Smart deployments: Automatically stop workers that have been removed from configuration, and start instances that were added
 * Centrally control logging, environment and restart behavior of processes

-### Status

-This project is still early stage.
-We do not recommend using this in production unless a proper security audit has been done.
-Current use should be for development environments only.

-### Security
+### Status & Security

+We provide two authentication mechanisms out of the box (see *Authentication* below), however these are not configured by default and have not been battle-tested in production environments.

-By default, the Shoal Manager (`shoald`) binds to `127.0.0.1` and allows execution of commands sent to it.
+By default, the Shoal Manager (`shoald`) binds to `127.0.0.1` (loopback device) and allows execution of commands sent to it.
 This is something to be taken into consideration when running outside of sandboxed environments.

-No security features are supplied with Shoal currently so environment-specific security mechanisms should be implemented by yourself.
+Please be mindful of this when running this in a production environment.

 ## Install